numalariamodeling/covid-chicago/README.md

 ## Sample plot and additional plots
 Per default a `master_sample_plot.png` is generated for every simulation regardless of type (base, age, spatial) for all Illinois.
-- `locale_age_postprocessing.bat` - generates trajectories for pre-specified outcome channels per age group.
+- `locale_age_postprocessing.bat` - generates trajectories for pre-specified outcome channels per age group using [locale_age_postprocessing.py](https://github.com/numalariamodeling/covid-chicago/blob/master/plotters/locale_age_postprocessing.py).

 ## Data comparison
 - `0_runDataComparison.bat` comparing model predictions to data per region over time

 ## Fitting
 - runFittingProcess.bat
-In the experiment folder is per default a `0_runFittingProcess.bat` file created, which run the fitting script.
+In the experiment folder is per default a `0_runFittingProcess.bat` file created, which run the [fitting script](https://github.com/numalariamodeling/covid-chicago/blob/master/Rfiles/fitting/fit_to_data_spatial.R).
 Note, currently hardcoded for the spatial model.
 The fitting script estimates the effect size multiplier and effect size change time event as parameters to estimate and write out in csv files.
 Per default the social multiplier and time event number from the exoeriment name suffix is taken, which needs to be in the form of `fitki9` (fitki is removed and 9 is used in the parameter name).